Bulk-to-boundary anyon fusion from microscopic models: Models for topological phases with boundary

 \subsection{Models for Abelian phases}

-A topologically ordered phase is called \textit{Abelian} if the fusion outcome of any pair of topological point defects -- anyons -- is deterministic.
-Note that not every Abelian fusion category gives rise to an Abelian phase (see Section \ref{sec:tube_abelian}).
+A topologically ordered phase is called \textit{Abelian} if the fusion outcome of any pair of topological point defects -- anyons -- is unique, i.e. they form an Abelian fusion category.
+Importantly, not every Abelian fusion category $\cC$ gives rise to an Abelian phase $D(\cC)$ (see Section~\ref{sec:tube_abelian}).
 However, as we will see later, the Abelianess of the anyons can be traced back to properties of the input category if it is of the form $\vV^{\omega}(G)$.
 In this case, the group has to be Abelian and the twisting 3-cocycle of a certain form.
 Any finite Abelian group is isomorphic to a product of cyclic groups,

 where $p_i$ is prime and $m_i$ positive integers for any $i=1, \dots, N$.
 For the rest of this section it suffices to consider $G$ having $N$ independent cyclic factors.
 Inequivalent $F$-symbols are classified by 3-cocycle classes on the group above.
 In fact, any 3-cocycle class on such a product group can be represented as a product of so-called type-I, type-II and type-III cocycles (see App.\,\ref{app:cohomology}).
-The anyons in our model are only Abelian for a cocycle that is cohomologous to a product of type-I and type-II cocycles only, see Section \ref{sec:tube_abelian}.
+The anyons in our model are only Abelian for a cocycle that is cohomologous to a product of type-I and type-II cocycles only, see Section~\ref{sec:tube_abelian}.

 From the above decomposition into cyclic factors any subgroup $H$ and the associated cosets $\flatfrac{G}{H}$ can be easily determined.
 Moreover, its second cohomology group decomposes similarly, see App.\ref{app:cohomology}.
 Given a subgroup $H$ (with $k$ factors), we can construct a non-trivial 2-cocycle by taking products of 2-cocycles on each pair $H_{ij} = \bZ_{h_i}\times\bZ_{h_j}$ in the factor decomposition of $H$.
 In particular, there are $\gcd(h_i,h_j)$ inequivalent 2-cocycle classes on $H_{ij}$ represented by normalized 2-cocycles of the form